FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-10-10-custom-domain.md

 2. Log in to your NameCheap account.

-3. Select "Domain List" in the left sidebar.
+3. Select "Domain List" in the left sidebar or header.

 4. Click the "Manage" button next to your domain.